Olympus admits hid losses for decades

 "This is very serious.
 Olympus admitted it has made false entries to cover its losses for 20 years.
 All people involved in this over 20 years would be responsible," said Ryosuke Okazaki, chief investment officer at ITC Investment Partners.
 "There is a serious danger that Olympus shares will be delisted.
 The future of the company is extremely dark."

-Olympus's shares are now at their lowest level in 16 years and the company has lost 70 percent of its value, or $6 billion, since it fired Woodford, who had questioned the deals.
-The Briton had been one of the few foreign CEOs of a Japanese blue chip.
+The announcement sent Olympus shares tumbling 29 percent to a 16-year low on Tuesday.
+The company has lost 70 percent of its value, or $6 billion, since it fired Woodford, who had questioned the deals.

-"I don't want to indulge in my own feelings, but it's proven what I was saying was true," Woodford told Reuters Insider television in London.

-"You (now) need forensic accountants going in there to find out where the money has gone, who has worked with Olympus, who has cooperated with Olympus, who has received fees from Olympus."

 The Olympus affair -- initially given little attention by most domestic media -- is the biggest corporate scandal to hit Japan since a series of scandals at brokerages in the 1990s including one that led to the demise in 1997 of Yamaichi Securities, then the country's fourth largest brokerage.